How to Make a Simple Compass

 Magnetized Stones (Lodestones)

-A compass can be very useful for navigation purposes.
+A compass is an instrument that is used for orientation.
+It´s most commonly used for navigation on the ocean and in the air.
 Ancient civilizations used naturally magnetized stones, such as lodestons, as aids in ocean navigation.
 Compasses were known by the Chinese 2,500 years ago and Europeans used them in the 12th and 13th centuries.
 In the present, there are many distinct types of compasses, including the magnetic compass, the liquid compass, the gyro compass and the astrocompass, all of them use the magnetic pole as their point of reference.

-Compasses are small and cheap; however, you can save some bucks by making your own compass.
+Compasses are small and they can be found in sport stores. you can also make your own compass.
 A magnetic compass consists of a magnetized pointer such as a needle that points to the magnetic north pole.
 To make a simple compass, you can use some items around the house, such as a sewing needle a cork and a glass full of water, plus other items which you will probably also have at home.
 In the case you don´t have them at home, they can be conveniently purchased at any gift or hardware stores.

 How to Magnetize a Sewing Needle?